Send, receive, lock, refund, issue, replay, prove, or settle.

 | The app needs synchronous composition with other independent apps. | That is the future full-vProgs direction, especially if several app states must succeed or fail as one operation. | Build the narrow app first.
 Toccata-era apps can coordinate through L1 proofs and sequencing without claiming full atomic composition. |

-Match app model to state model.
+Match app model to state model

 Covenants are for constrained spend rules: vaults, treasury controls, escrow-like flows, unlock conditions, issuance policy, and small UTXO state machines.
 One protected state advances one valid step at a time.